-Your EHIC is still valid in the EU for 5 years or until it expires, then you replace it with the Global Health Insurance Card (GHIC).
+Your European Health Insurance Card (EHIC) will continue to be valid in the European Union (EU) until it expires.
+When that time comes, you can easily replace it with the Global Health Insurance Card (GHIC).

-The GHIC works in the same way as a EHIC, and gives UK citizens access to state-supplied healthcare in Europe.
+The GHIC works just like the EHIC, giving you access to state-supplied healthcare in countries that recognise it.
 It replaced the EHIC when the UK left the EU.

 What is the GHIC?

-The GHIC provides access to necessary state-supplied medical care if you need it while you’re in the EU.
-The GHIC card means you pay the same price for the treatment as citizens of that country, or for free.
-In some countries, you get it at a reduced rate.
+The GHIC provides access to necessary state-supplied medical care if you need it while you’re in the EU and certain other countries.
+This means that you'll pay the same price for the treatment as citizens of that country.

-It works in the same way as the EHIC, but it's not valid in some of the countries that the EHIC was.
+In other words?
+It works in the same way as the EHIC and, get this—it's valid in more countries than the EHIC, too!

 The GHIC is valid in these EU countries: